 Amy McGregor-Radin received her BA from Michigan State University, and holds an MBA from Boston University.
-She currently lives in Newton, Massachusetts.
+She currently lives in Needham, Massachusetts.

 My art comes out of the wide range of emotions that result from my full time work—that of being a mother, wife, and growing woman.
 Humor, love, anger, joy, pride, worry, frustration, pressure, fear, celebration, appreciation, introspection...the list continues to grow as I learn about myself through the process of making art.